-In rare cases, levels of lactic acid may accumulate in the blood of some people who use nukes (such as FTC and TAF, which are in Symtuza).
-Excess lactic acid levels (lactic acidosis) can cause the liver to become enlarged.
+In rare cases, levels of lactic acid may accumulate in the blood of some people who use nukes, which are a common part of treatment regimens.
+This is called lactic acidosis.
+Excess lactic acid levels can cause the liver to become enlarged.
 Excess lactic acid can be detected with a blood test.
 Early symptoms of excess lactic acid in the blood can include the following: